sinclairzx81/appex/readme.md

 appex also provides a dynamic compilation environment for typescript to aid in development. appex will effeciently manage compilation in the background without the need to restart the web server, or use additional modules.

-appex is designed to operate as both a standalone web service solution or compliment an existing application written in frameworks such as express / connect.
+appex is designed to operate as both a standalone web service solution or as a complement to existing applications written in frameworks such as express / connect that wish to extend their projects with typed web api's.

 <a name="getting_started" />
 ## getting started

-The following sections outline getting up and running with appex.
+The following sections outline configuring appex.

 <a name="runtime" />
 ### the appex runtime

-The appex runtime is compilation engine that handles compiling typescript code, mapping routes and function invocation. appex provides a utility method for setting up the runtime, as described below.
+The appex runtime is compilation engine that handles dynamic compilation, route mapping and function invocation. appex provides a simple utility method for setting up the runtime, as described below.

 ```javascript
 var http    = require('http');